morucci/repoxplorer/README.md

 ## Contact

-Let's join #repoxplorer channel on freenode.
+Let's join the #repoxplorer channel on freenode.